 - Generally review the page to ensure that it's structured properly for the type of page it is.
 Be sure every section that it should have is present and has appropriate content.

 - Make sure every section is complete and up-to-date, with no information missing.
 Are all parameters listed and explained?
+Make sure any exceptions are covered (this is a particularly common place where content is missing).

 - Be sure everything is fully fleshed-out.
 It's easy to give a quick explanation of something, but make sure that all the nuances are covered.
 Are there special cases?
 Known restrictions that the reader might need to know about?